Fast3Dcache: Training-free 3D Geometry Synthesis Acceleration: Experiments

-\paragraph{Complementarity with Modality-Agnostic Accelerators.} We further examine whether \emph{Fast3Dcache} can serve as a complementary module to existing state-of-the-art, modality-agnostic acceleration methods.
+\paragraph{Complementarity with Modality-agnostic Accelerators.} We further examine whether \emph{Fast3Dcache} can serve as a complementary module to existing state-of-the-art, modality-agnostic acceleration methods.
 To this end, we integrate Fast3Dcache with TeaCache~\cite{liu2025timestep}, a leading training-free accelerator originally developed for video diffusion.
 Since TeaCache is not tailored for 3D geometry, we first adapt its timestep-based caching mechanism to the 3D sparse transformer architecture.
 As shown in Table~\ref{tablecom}, the 3D-adapted TeaCache alone achieves a 2.84$\times$ speedup.
 When combined with our geometry-aware Fast3Dcache, the acceleration further improves to 3.41$\times$ throughput, demonstrating that the two methods provide complementary gains.
 Remarkably, the combined approach also yields improved geometric fidelity, achieving better CD and F-Score scores than TeaCache~\cite{liu2025timestep} alone, indicating that Fast3Dcache contributes not only additional efficiency but also stabilizes geometric updates during sampling.
 These results confirm that Fast3Dcache is highly compatible with existing accelerators and can be seamlessly integrated to produce compounding improvements in both speed and quality. \paragraph{Visualization Results.} We present some 3D generation results in Fig.~\ref{vi}.
-Results demonstrate that our method is better than existing modality-aware approache RAS \cite{liu2025region}.
+Our results demonstrate that Fast3Dcache preserves structural fidelity better than the existing approach RAS \cite{liu2025region}.

 \paragraph{Ablation Study.} \textbf{Impact of PCSC Scheduler.} Table~\ref{pcscab} presents ablation analysis for the PCSC module.
 To validate the necessity of our adaptive approach, we compare PCSC against static, non-adaptive strategies with fixed sampling rates.
 The results demonstrate that PCSC significantly outperforms fixed-rate methods by dynamically tailoring the cache budget to the specific geometric complexity of each input prompt.
 Furthermore, we investigate the sensitivity of the slope parameter $\mu$.
 Since the cache quota $c_t$ is discretized, minor fluctuations (\textit{e.g.}, $\pm 10\%$) have a negligible effect on the final budget.
 Consequently, we vary the slope by an order of magnitude (factor of 10) to clearly delineate the impact of the decay rate on generation quality.